CONSTITUTION OF ROSS ON WYE ANGLING CLUB (last updated on 12/12/2022 after the Annual General Meeting on 9/12/2022.

 6.1 The affairs of the Club shall be controlled by a General Committee:

-6.1.1 The General Committee is comprised of the executive and nonexecutive officers of the Club and six other members elected from, and by, the members of the Club.
+6.1.1 The General Committee is comprised of the executive and nonexecutive officers of the Club and seven other members elected from, and by, the members of the Club.

 6.1.2 Non-officer members of the General Committee are elected at the Annual General Meeting and stand for up to three years.
 Retiring General Committee members are eligible for re-election.